Lemon Verbena Tea

-How to Serve: Would it surprise you to hear that lemon is a delicious accompaniment to Lemon Verbena Tea?
-No, we didn’t think so.
-Other than that, we recommend this beverage best served as it is.
+How to Serve: Would it surprise you to hear that adding a slice of lemon to Lemon Verbena tastes great?
+Otherwise, we recommend serving it without any accompaniments.

 Colour in Cup: Golden liquor, dark in tone.

-You can learn more about this tea here: Lemon Verbena: Why You Should Drink this Herbal Tea
+You can learn more about this tea here: Lemon Verbena

 Health PointsAnti Oxidants, Detox, Hydration, Refreshing, Relaxing